Shoreline Monitoring

 Click on any of the thumbnails below to view the detailed beach profile interpretations of the team for Saipan, Tinian, and Rota.

 DCRM’s Beach Profile reports interpret beach profile information produced from our on-the-ground beach surveys.
-Beach profiles of the same place can tell us a lot of the whether the area is growing, losing, or staying the same throughout time.
+Beach profiles show how the area is growing, losing, or staying the same throughout time.

-The Shoreline Monitoring Beach Profile Report: Saipan and Managaha presents data collected using the Berger and Total Station surveying approaches to inform shoreline change on Saipan and Managaha.
+The Shoreline Monitoring Beach Profile Report: Saipan and Mañagaha presents data collected using the Berger and Total Station surveying approaches to inform shoreline change on Tinian and Rota.

 beach profile activity